B. N. Rau: Bureaucratic and judicial career

-B. N. Rau passed the Indian Civil Service Examination in 1909 and returned to India, posted to Bengal.
+B. N. Rau returned to British India after successfully passing the Indian Civil Service Examination in 1909, posted to Bengal.
 Doing well on the executive side, in 1909 he moved to the judiciary thereafter, and served as a judge in several districts in East Bengal.
 In 1925, he was offered a dual position by the Assam government, as Secretary to the provincial council and Legal Remembrancer to the government.
 He served in this position for about eight years.
 In addition to these duties, he occasionally fulfilled additional functions for the Assam government, such as drafting memoranda for financial support for the Simon Commission's tour of India in 1928–29, and presenting their case before the Joint Select Committee of Parliament in London after the third Round Table Conference in 1933.
 He also worked with Sir John Kerr to prepare a note on how provincial legislatures in India might be designed to work better.

 On his return to India in 1935, Rau worked with the Reforms Office of the Government of India, on drafting the Government of India Act, 1935.
 At the end of this project, Sir Maurice Gwyer, the first Chief Justice of India's Federal Court, suggested that he gain the necessary five years' experience that would qualify him to serve as a judge on the Federal Court as well.
 He served thereafter as a judge on the Calcutta High Court, but his tenure was interrupted by two additional projects that he was assigned to by the Government of India – he first presided over a court of inquiry concerning wages and working conditions on railways in India, and thereafter with a commission working on reforms concerning Hindu law.
 He also was reassigned to chair the Indus Waters Commission, which submitted a report on riparian rights on in 1942.